xebia-functional/fetch/docs/src/jekyll/docs.md

 Apart from using Fetch with cartesian syntax and performing all fetches in a product concurrently, we can treat Fetch as an applicative and get implicit concurrency and batching as well.

 For the next example, we'll import cats' extensions to the `List` type and traverse syntax.
-This will allow us to use both `sequence` and `traverse` methods on lists, which are equivalent to `Fetch#collect` and `Fetch#traverse`.
+This will allow us to use both `sequence` and `traverse` methods on lists, which are equivalent to `Fetch#sequence` and `Fetch#traverse`.

 ```scala
 import cats.std.list._